alexdwagner/alexdwagner.github.io/index.md

 I'm currently working as a dev on various freelance and contract projects.

-For the past three years, I've been working in web3/crypto, mostly in product marketing, content, and technical writing roles.
-See my writing portfolio [here](/portfolio/).

 As a full-stack web developer, I have experience in JavaScript, Typescript, React, Node.js, Next.js, MySQL, Django, Solidity, Ruby on Rails, and p5.js.

 ---